01 — Fundamentals

 How BioXion applies this in practice

-Within the BioXion platform, CMC Navigator generates a phase-appropriate, modality-specific development roadmap at program creation — covering Drug Substance, Drug Product, Analytical, and Regulatory workstreams across all 9 supported modalities.
+Within the BioXion platform, Program Development Navigator generates a phase-appropriate, modality-specific development roadmap at program creation — covering Drug Substance, Drug Product, Analytical, and Regulatory workstreams across all 9 supported modalities.
 The AI Program Intelligence engine continuously scores readiness against this roadmap, surfacing gaps between what the program has completed and what the current phase requires.
 Every risk signal is traceable to the specific ICH guideline or regulatory expectation that triggered it.

 ✦ Early Access — BioXion